 If visiting Montenegro by car, it is almost impossible to miss this town that owns much of its prominence to the Podgorica- Belgrade road which passes through it.
 This “White Field” in the valley of the Lim River which was named after its abundant daisies (bijela rada) was well populated already in the Middle Ages.
 However, the town itself appeared first in the late 16th c. as a trading post next to the monastery of Nikoljac and was initially called Nikolj-Pazar, but this name gave way to the name of the field in which it spread.
 The face of the oriental small-town changed drastically during the days of socialist Yugoslavia when it was industrialized and rebuilt to a great extent.
 Today, it is best known for the sparkling mineral water “Rada” which is drunk all over the country.

 The town’s center is a square with a pleasant park highlighted by a social realist monument to the fallen in WWII.
-The main town street, the pedestrian Ulica Slobode, branches from the square.
-Of the lower side of the square begins a small street in which one can see the recently reconstructed House of writer Risto Ratković, the nicest example of oriental architecture in the town.
+The main town street, the pedestrian Ulica Slobode (Freedom St), branches from the square.
+On the lower side of the square begins a small street in which one can see the reconstructed House of writer Risto Ratković, the nicest example of oriental architecture in the town.
 Regrettably, the house is closed for visits.
-One block above the square lies Radnička street with its Local Museum (Zavičajni muzej) located in the whitewashed house (1905) of the old high-school.
-In the museum one can see Neolithic artifacts found in the surrounding area, an interesting example of a plow from the Roman era, medieval weapons various folk costumes, numismatic collection (mostly Roman, Medieval Serbian and Montenegrin coins) and finally documents, photos and weapons from WWII.
+One block above the square lies Radnička street (Labor St) with its Local Museum (Zavičajni muzej) located in the whitewashed house (1905) of the old high school.
+In the museum one can see Neolithic artifacts found in the surrounding area, an interesting example of a plow from the Roman era, medieval weapons various folk costumes, numismatic collection (mostly Roman, Medieval Serbian, and Montenegrin coins), and finally documents, photos, and weapons from WWII.

 Montenegro Hostel Team

-The miniature shanty town lies on a small plateau overlooking the river Lim.
-Even at its height of 800m above sea level, it is still overshadowed with high mountains covered in deep green forests.
+The miniature town lies on a small plateau overlooking the river Lim.
+Even at its height of 800m above sea level, it is still overshadowed by high mountains covered in deep green forests.
 In the Middle Ages, a church was built here by Andrija, a prince of the offshoot branch from the Nemanjić dynasty.
 His church called Andrijevna survived until 1765 when it was leveled to the ground during a Turkish punitive expedition against the Vasojevićki clan, which inhabits this area.
-When Montenegro acquired control over the Vasojevići in the mid of 9th c, the ground of the valley of Lim, where previously stood Andrijevna Church, became once again an interesting site for a center of a rural region which had no other town at all grew one house at a time.
+When Montenegro acquired control over the Vasojevići in the mid 19th c, the ground of the valley of Lim, where previously stood Andrijevna Church, became once again an interesting site for a center of a rural region that had no other town.
+All grew only one house at a time.
 Between the two World Wars, it grew even faster as the seat of the large country was located here.
 This continued until in 1960 all of the administration was transferred to Berane or Plav and the town started slowly to die out.

 Together with Durmitor and Prokletije massif, Komovi is one of the most impressive ranges in Montenegro and indeed in the whole of the Dinaric Alps.
-The mountain is bordered with Tara to the west and Lim to the east from where it ascends to 1900 meters, where a series of smaller plateaus above the forest level make it perfect for katuni, the shepherd’s summer houses of, which are remarkably almost all still in function.
-From the tableland rise to the bare rocky peaks- Kom Kučki (2487m) to the east-west and to the east Kom Vasojevićki (2461 m) both named after clans whose mutual border they form.
+The mountain is bordered by Tara to the west and Lim to the east from where it ascends to 1900 meters, where a series of smaller plateaus above the forest level make it perfect for katuni, the shepherd’s summer houses of, which are remarkably almost all still in the function.
+From the tableland rise to the bare rocky peaks Kom Kučki (2,487m) to the east-west and to the east Kom Vasojevićki (2,461 m) both named after clans whose mutual border they form.

-The climb to Vasojevićki Kom (2 and the half hours) is somewhat easier, while the one to Kučki Kom (3 and the half hours) should only be attempted by experienced climbers and is best achieved from its south face.
-There is also a nice circular walk around both peaks: from Štavna to Ljuban ridge, then to the source of Crnja river, then below Kučki Kom to the Carine katun at the southern face of the mountain and back along the eastern side.
+The climb to Vasojevićki Kom (2 and a half hours) is somewhat easier, while the one to Kučki Kom (3 and half hours) should only be attempted by experienced climbers and is best achieved from its south face.
+There is also a nice circular walk around both peaks.
+From Štavna to Ljuban ridge, then to the source of Crnja river, then below Kučki Kom to the Carine katun at the southern face of the mountain and back along the eastern side.
 Following a slow pace, the walk will take you a whole day.

 Montenegro Hostel Team

-The small town of Plav has a most spectacular setting: it lies 900m above the sea level near a large lake at the east edge of a broad and fertile valley which is bound on all sides by high mountains.
-Before reaching the town one first observes the Plavsko Lake, the largest and the most beautiful of several glacier lakes of the Prokletije Mountains which are mirrored on the surface.
+The small town of Plav has a most spectacular setting.
+It lies 900m above sea level near a large lake at the east edge of a broad and fertile valley that is bound on all sides by high mountains.
+Before reaching the town one first observes the Plavsko Lake (Plavsko jezero), the largest and the most beautiful of several glacier lakes of the Prokletije Mountains which are mirrored on the surface.
 The lake is almost 5km wide with its deepest at 9 meters.
 Its always cold waters have a dark blue (plavo) color, which offers, one of the explanations for the town’s name.
 The lake is fed by the water from the River Ljuča coming from the west while from its northern end Lim, the longest river in Montenegro, flows out.
-Plavsko Lake is very rich in fish, especially in trout, huchen, and grayling.
+Plavsko Lake is very rich in fish, especially trout, huchen, and grayling.
 The shores are covered in reed and there aren’t many places suitable for swimming apart from the wooden pier on its east side.

-On the other side of Vusanje one comes to Grlja Waterfall.
+On the other side of Vusanje, one comes to Grlja Waterfall.
 At this spot, the Grlja River makes a sudden turn and falls from 15m high into the stone abyss from which chilling spray rises.
 Not far away up the river is another waterfall, but this one is sheltered in the woods and impossible to see from the road.
-However, if you’re walking you will certainly hear its road.
-Just after the waterfall the stream slows down in a place know as Savino oko (“St Sava’s Eye”), where the striking blue water reveals unusually great depth; this is due to a strong that adds much to the stream’s strength.
+However, if you’re walking you will certainly hear its roar.
+Just after the waterfall, the stream slows down in a place known as Savino oko (Sava’s Eye), where the striking blue water reveals unusually great depth.
+This is due to a strong that adds much to the stream’s strength.
 Four kilometers further to the south, deeper in the narrowing field of Ropojana, lays the Čemerikino Lake.
 This wild and inaccessible lake disappears in high summer.
 Note that the Montenegrin-Albanian border lies directly on the other side of the lake.

-From Ropojana one can climb the Rosni vrh (Maja Rosit) 2522m, right on the border.
+From Ropojana one can climb the Rosni vrh (Maja Rosit 2,522), right on the border.
 From Zastan to the left of Ropojana one can advance to the central part of Prokletije with Maja Jezerce lying in Albania some 7 km south of here.
 The climb from the end of the asphalt road takes some 10 hours in one direction and is therefore recommended to do it in two days with an overnight camp.
 There are no border controls from the Albanian side but if you want to be on the safe side you can announce your group to the Albanian police.
-Turning left from Vusanje one comes to Zarunica hamlet; to the north of it is the green Bor ridge (2012m) and the south desolate massif of Belič with the highest peak of Maja Kolata (Kolac) 2530m a few hundred meters into Albania.
+Turning left from Vusanje one comes to Zarunica hamlet.
+To the north of it are the green Bor ridge (2,012m) and the south desolate massif of Belič with the highest peak of Maja Kolata (Kolac 2,530m) a few hundred meters into Albania.